ANTsX/ANTsR/README.md

 Call help on a function via ?functionName

-## Reading and indexing images and image sets
+## Overview of ANTsR functionality and useful tools

 If nothing else, ANTsR makes it easy to read and write medical images and to map them into a format compatible with R.